fcarvalhopacheco/HOW2/myOSsetup.md

 # macOS Catalina 10.15.1
-This is my configuration and set up for macOS Catalina
+This is my configuration and set up for macOS Catalina system

 ## Table of Contents
 1. [Homebrew](#1---homebrew)